+The precinct is divided into three parts:

+- I. North of the Creek CTC Industrial Park

+- 2. Central section

-The precinct is divided into three parts.
-North of the Creek CTC Industry Park, the middle section and across the railway line is the southern portion.
+- 3. Southern (across the railway line) is the southern portion.

 At any one time there may be as many as 45 different tenanted organisations and hundreds of course participants and staff.
 A significant number of these may not be familiar with the precinct.
 Care needs to be taken at all times.
-See Appendix A & B for an aerial photo of the precinct and the boundary.
-Appendix C provides the building numbering system to provide orientation.
-Particular issues of safety and key buildings are identified in Appendix E.
+See Appendix A & B for hazard maps and an aerial photo of the precinct and the boundary.